 In addition, if the student has at least a B average, s/he may apply to the Center for Public Service to complete a Service Learning Internship.
 The neuroscience service learning internship consists of 70 hours of volunteer service plus participation in a weekly seminar class.
 If approved, the student should sign up for one of these courses in the Neuroscience office, 2013 Stern Hall:

-Students can complete double majors in Neuroscience / Psychology by completing 18 non-overlapping courses from the curricula of the two majors.
-Courses listed in the Neuroscience curriculum of 3 or 4 credits can be included among the 18 non-overlapping courses, including Psychology 1000 and Cell 1010.
+Students can complete double majors in Neuroscience and Psychology by completing 18 non-overlapping courses from the curricula of the two majors.
+Courses listed in the Neuroscience curriculum of 3 or 4 credits can be included among the 18 non-overlapping courses.
 The following exceptions apply.
-(1) Laboratories that are separate 1-credit components of lecture courses do not count towards the 18 non-overlapping courses.
-Four-credit courses that include laboratories, 3-credit independent study courses, and 7-credit honors theses can count toward the 18 non-overlapping courses.
-(2) Neuroscience co-requisite courses in chemistry and physics do not count towards the list of 18 non-overlapping courses.
+(1) Laboratories that are one-credit components of lecture courses cannot count as separate courses.
+Four-credit courses that include laboratories, 3-credit independent study courses, and seven-credit honors theses can count toward the 18 non-overlapping courses.
+(2) Neuroscience co-requisite courses in chemistry, physics, and mathematics do not count towards the list of 18 non-overlapping courses.

-A double major should broaden a student’s knowledge in both areas of study.
-Therefore, students are encouraged strongly to complete courses in their Psychology major that are outside the field of neuroscience such as courses in developmental, social, or industrial/organizational psychology.
+A double major should broaden a student's knowledge in both areas of study, therefore, students are encouraged strongly to complete courses in their Psychology major that are outside the field of Neuroscience such as courses in developmental, social, and quantitative psychology.